 The agreement also provides that if the Company is voluntarily, involuntarily wound-up or dissolved prior to the occurrence of a success event, then the Company will, to the extent it has the cash resources following payments to secured creditors (if any) pay Mr. O'Connor \$1,000,000 prior to payment of any other unsecured creditors and prior to any distribution of the assets of the Company to its shareholders, provided that Mr. O'Connor acknowledges and agrees that under no circumstances will any shareholder, director or officer of the Company, or any other person, have any obligation to make any investment in or contribution to the Company to fund any payment to Mr. O'Connor.
 The agreement also provides that the Company may terminate the contract (i) at any time for cause, without notice or pay in lieu of notice and (ii) on 3 months written notice.
 Mr. O'Connor can terminate the contact: (i) at any time for good reason; or (ii) on 3 months written notice to the Company without good reason; or (iii) at any time within 6 months of a Change of Control.
 Upon termination, Mr. O'Connor shall be paid his accrued and unpaid salary up to the date of termination and accrued and unused vacation time as of such termination.
-Given these provisions in the agreement, the Company has accrued \$1,000,000 (2022 - \$1,000,000).
+Given the contingent nature of these provisions in the agreement, the Company has accrued \$nil (2023 - \$1,000,000), resulting in a reversal of provision of \$1,000,000 (2023 - \$nil).